Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 ```

 A browser will automatically open.
 Enter your valid credentials (email address and password).
-Once the “Authorization Successful” message is displayed, go back to Axway CLI.
+Once the *Authorization Successful* message is displayed, go back to Axway CLI.

 If you are a member of multiple Amplify organizations, you may have to choose an organization.

 #### Headless mode authentication with service account

-For the headless mode, it is required to have a platform service account as well as a regular administrator account.
+You must have a platform service account and a regular administrator account for the headless mode.
 The permissions of the service account will be overridden by the permission of the administrator account.

 ```shell
 # command syntax: Log into a service account with platform tooling credentials: